lucasrochagit/nest-query-parser/README.md

 And so on.

-With this library, it is possible to use pagination with the `page` parameter, or using the `sort` manually.
+With this library, it is possible to use pagination with the `page` parameter, or using the `skip` manually.
 By default, the `limit` value is `100` and `skip` value is `0`.

 Example: